Control (2007 film): Plot

-Ian Curtis and Debbie Woodruff marry in 1975 in their home town of Macclesfield at ages 19 and 18, respectively.
+In 1975, Ian Curtis and Debbie Woodruff marry in their home town of Macclesfield, south of Manchester, England, at ages 19 and 18 respectively.
 Ian retreats from domestic life, preferring to write poetry in solitude.
 On 4 June 1976 they attend a Sex Pistols concert with Bernard Sumner, Peter Hook, and Terry Mason, who are starting a band.
 Mesmerized by the concert, Ian volunteers to be their singer.
 They name themselves Warsaw, and Terry moves into a managerial role with the addition of drummer Stephen Morris.
-The band debuts 19 May 1977 and soon rename themselves Joy Division.
-Ian and Debbie finance their first EP, An Ideal for Living (1978).
+The band debuts on 19 May 1977 and soon rename themselves Joy Division.
+At year's end, Ian and Debbie finance the group's first EP, An Ideal for Living.

-During his job as an employment agent, Ian witnesses his client Corinne Lewis suffering a seizure.
+During his job as an employment agent, Ian witnesses his client Corinne Lewis suffering an epileptic seizure.
 Unsatisfied with the brief mention Joy Division receives from television host Tony Wilson, Ian demands that he put the band on his programme.
 In April 1978 Joy Division plays a battle of bands, impressing Tony and Rob Gretton, who becomes their new manager.
-They perform "Transmission" on Tony's programme and sign to his Factory Records label; Tony signs the contract using his own blood.
+They perform "Transmission" on Tony's programme and sign to his Factory Records label; Tony signs the contract using his blood.

 In December 1978 Ian suffers a seizure on the way back from the band's first London gig.
 He is diagnosed with epilepsy and prescribed medications that leave him drowsy and moody.
-Learning that Corinne Lewis has died of a seizure, he pens "She's Lost Control" about her.
+Learning that Corinne has died of a seizure, he writes "She's Lost Control" about her.
 He begins to neglect Debbie, who gives birth to their daughter Natalie in April 1979.
 Ian quits his job to go on tour, leaving Debbie to work and care for the baby.